7 North | History and Why

 Feeding Northeast Florida was our second partner to secure a spot in 7north.
 They run our Beaches Community Food Bank, providing safe and nutritious food to those in need.
 This distribution site provides fresh food for those in between Mayport and St. Augustine who struggle to put meals on the table for their families.

 7 North | Sago Coffee Shop

 Our 2015 Renew vision included the development of a space outside of the walls of the church where we could actively engage our community.
 We came up with the idea of a coffee shop.

 Our plan was to build a platform around coffee, community, and serving causes to better our community.
 We started with an existing coffee shop in Jacksonville that was seeking to expand to a second sight.
 After several initial delays with this partner, we sensed God’s call to actually develop and run our own, new coffee shop.
 By taking it on ourselves, we will generate greater funds to the mission of Beach and initiatives within community as whole.

 Most recently, we have conducted a feasibility study and are finishing our branding and marketing strategy.
 We have begun having conversations with our contractor and our hope is to open the coffee shop by the end of 2019.
 Click here to check them out.

 7 North | True North

 After much brainstorming, we have decided to name our mental health initiative "True North."
 The best way to describe this initiative is to think of it as a Chamber of Commerce here in the beaches: a place dedicated to training, education, and compassionate referrals to those suffering from mental illness.

-One of the greatest challenges True North will address is the stigma of mental illness in our culture and faith communities that often keep people from seeking or getting the help they need.
+True North exists to alleviate the suffering of mental illness in the beaches area and beyond through faith communities.
 People struggling with mental illness has always been a passion of our church, as well as a passion of our Lead Pastor Jerry.
-We will begin offering training and educational events this fall and hope to begin buildout of True North in the first half of 2019.
+Click here to learn more.